claytongearhart/claytongearhart/README.md

 ## Hello 👋

-#### I don't have anything to put here, I'm just finding my way around Github.
+#### I don't have anything to put here, I'm just working my way around Github.

 Feel free to have a loook around my profile, I don't really have any big or useful projects, I just wanted something to be on my profile.
 <!--